-- Reception; - Lost Property Boxes in Sports Hall.
+- Main reception; - Lost Property Boxes in the Sports Hall.

 If you have found something please undertake the following:

 - In a classroom hand the item to your teacher - Outside a classroom hand the item to Reception. - Sports clothing and equipment hand to a member of PE staff.